-Children must arrive no later than 9:30 am for children to start the day with friends.
+We request that families arrive before 9:30 am for children to start the day with friends.
 This makes for an easier transition into the routine of the day.
-If a child needs to arrive after 9:30 am due to an appointment or other obligation, families must let your child's teacher know so the classroom can plan accordingly.
+If a child needs to arrive after 9:30 am due to an appointment or other obligation, families must let your child's teacher know so the class-room can plan accordingly.
 We always strive for flexibility in our daily schedule to reflect the needs and capabilities of groups and individuals.
 If there is an activity or event that you do not wish for your child to participate in, you must make other accommodations for your child during that time or on that day.